 While very popular amongst teenagers, it’s been claimed that the site gets a lot of spam and has some issues with privacy as some of its user details are revealed in search results.

-Moi Mir was launched in 2007, and in 2010 it acquired a stake in gaming giant Zynga and social discount website Groupon.
+Moi Mir was launched in 2007.
+In 2010 it acquired a stake in gaming giant Zynga and social discount website Groupon.
 China’s Tencent bought a stake in the firm in 2010.

 Moi Mir, introduced a VIP status service in February 2011, which provides users with special features such as being invisible when online, being highlighted as a VIP and having dedicated technical support.